SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_guardduty.md

 1. In your AWS console, navigate to: `Services > GuardDuty > Settings`
 2. Go to the `Finding export options` section
 3. Select the bucket you created previously.
-Ensure your bucket policy allows GuardDuty to add new objects.
+Ensure your bucket policy allows GuardDuty to add new objects
 4. Select or create a key for the KMS encryption
 6. Click the button `Save`